LONG RANGE PLANNING

 Planning as a profession arose during the 1890’s as a result of the urban reform movement to better tackle the problems of uncontrolled and unplanned growth of urban areas.
 From that period till now planners have approached community physical, social, environmental and economic needs within a comprehensive framework for community development.

-The Planning Division strives to meet the long term challenges faced by the City is by developing and maintaining the City of Helena’s 2011 Growth Policy, which is the foundational guiding policy document establishing the long-term vision.
+The Planning Division strives to meet the long term challenges facing the City by developing and maintaining the City of Helena’s 2011 Growth Policy, which is the foundational guiding policy document establishing the long-term vision.

 Over the past few years the City of Helena, in coordination with the Tri-County Fire Safe Working Group and other local and regional partners, have assessed the threat of Wildland fires to the City.
 As a byproduct of the analysis, the City of Helena Growth Policy has been updated to incorporate a separate chapter discussing the .